 More Than 50 Shade: BDSM and Kink Basics

 Ever wonder what all those letters stood for?
-Learn about the basics of kink play, how consent is discussed and negotiated, the difference between a whip, a flogger and a paddle, and what it means to be in a 24-7 relationship.
-Understand the differences between fantasy (like 50 Shades of Grey) and how to turn those thoughts into your own, sexy reality, and how to bring up a little kink action in the bedroom to your partner or to support your clients/patients in their kink practices.
-Whether you’re looking to join the local scene, or just to add some knowledge to support your therapeutic or medical practice, this is a great overview for anyone.
+Learn about the basics of kink play, how consent is discussed and negotiated, the difference between all the terms, and what it means to be in a 24-7 relationship.
+Understand the differences between fantasy (like 50 Shades of Grey) and reality, and how to support your clients/patients in their kink practices.
+Whether you’re looking to learn something new, or just to add some knowledge to support your therapeutic or medical practice, this is a great overview for anyone 18+.

-Three isn’t Company: Consensual Non-Monogamy and Polyamory 101
+Three isn’t Company: Ethical Non-Monogamy and Polyamory 101

-A basic training on the basic types of consensually non-monogamous relationships that people have in their lives, how to discuss these with current or potential partners, and more.
-We’ll talk about polyamory/non-monogamy – various facets, how to get into it, and most importantly, how we can make it work when there are more than two people involved.
+A basic training on the basic types of ethically non-monogamous relationships that people have in their lives, how to support individuals in discussing these with frameworks with clients, and more.
+We’ll talk about polyamory/non-monogamy – various facets, how to get into it, and most importantly, how to help make it work when there are more than two people involved.
 Topics of jealousy, compersion, communication, and more will be covered.
-Open to singles, couples, groups, and more, we’ll share our experiences about the good and the bad, figure out what does work, and create working solutions to how to balance multiple relationships while living in the lifestyle.
-Can also be geared towards counselors, therapists, and/or medical professionals to help learn how to support clients.
+Geared towards counselors, therapists, and/or medical professionals to help learn how to support clients, 18+.